dustinpfister/blog_posts/_posts/express-example.md

 ## 2 - Conclusion

 In time I might get around to creating more expressjs examples, and when I do I will of course expand this post with more examples.
+For the most part I just use express for making simple little server projects for many of my github folders that act as ways to serve up examples of things locally.